gbuzzard/overleaf_fs/docs/source/features.rst

 When you first log in using the embedded browser, OverleafFS captures your Overleaf session cookie and uses it for automatic project refreshes.

+Your login cookie is stored inside your active profile so each profile can maintain its own Overleaf session.

 OverleafFS automatically synchronizes: